joekgilberto/battleship/README.md

 Instructions for accessing deployed game or ways to contribute to an open source game.

 ## Future Features
-1. The ability for a user to position their own ships.
+1. A pop up of instructions
+2. Text declares a hit or miss
-2. A loading screen while the computer "thinks" of its next move.
+3. A loading screen while the computer "thinks" of its next move.
-3. Declare a hit or miss
+4. If the computer hits, its next guess will be based around the four surrounding squares it hit in
+5. The ability for a user to position their own ships.

 <!-- A README.md file with these sections: